con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Which were respectfully recited in
 This great tantra, the *Net of Illusion*,
-By great Vajrapaṇis, beyond number,
+By great Vajrapāṇis, beyond number,
 Joyous upholders of the secret mantras.
 (13)

 * 13a, *saṃpragīyate*: 'Respectfully recited' translates *saṃ-√gai*, which does not necessarily imply singing (both Tibetan translations are accurate here).